-The Regent diamond is one of the legendary gemstones with a truly fascinating history that begins more than 320 years ago.
-Like many of the world’s famous diamonds, this gem accompanied by rumours, greed and murder, never cease to intrigue and attract.
+The Regent Diamond is one of the legendary gemstones with a truly fascinating history that began more than 320 years ago.
+Like many of the world’s famous diamonds, the gem accompanied by rumours, greed and murder never ceases to intrigue and attract.

 Origin of the Regent Diamond

-The history of the Regent diamond, also known as the Pitt diamond, Pitt’s diamond and le Regent, traces back to the late 17th century India, where it is believed to have been discovered by a slave in the alluvial diamond mines of Golconda, sometime between 1698 and 1701.
+The history of the Regent Diamond, also known as the Pitt Diamond, Pitt’s Diamond and le Regent, traces back to late 17th century India, where it is believed to have been discovered by a slave in the alluvial diamond mines of Golconda sometime between 1698 and 1701.

 According to morbid myths surrounding the gem, the slave who discovered the enormous pale blue diamond, weighing 410 carats in rough, smuggled it out of the mines, concealed within the bandages of a self-inflicted wound.
-The slave reached coastal areas where he met an Englishman who was a captain of a ship and offered him 50% of the proceeds on the sale of the stone if he helps him to escape from the country.
+The slave reached coastal areas where he met an Englishman who was a captain of a ship and offered him 50% of the proceeds of the sale of the stone if he helped him escape from the country.

 After the slave boarded the ship to Bombay, the captain decided to acquire the stone for himself, murdered the slave and throw the body overboard.
-Once the ship reached Bombay, the captain found an Indian diamond merchant named Jamchand and sold him the diamond for about £1,000.
-Afterwards, according to the legend, the captain in a state of severe depression for the crime committed by him committed suicide by hanging himself.
+Once the vessel reached Bombay, the captain found an Indian diamond merchant named Jamchand and sold him the diamond for about £1,000.
+Afterwards, according to the legend, the captain, in a state of severe depression from the crime, committed suicide by hanging himself.

 The Regent Diamond and Thomas Pitt

-In 1702, Jamchand sold the diamond to the British Governor of Madras, Thomas Pitt for about £20,000.
+In 1702, Jamchand sold the diamond to the British Governor of Madras Thomas Pitt for an estimated £20,000.

-Later between 1704 and 1706, Pitt got the diamond cut in London by a diamond cutter Harris.
-The cutting process took for about two years and cost £5,000.
+Later, between 1704 and 1706, Pitt got the diamond cut in London by a diamond cutter Harris.
+The cutting process took about two years and cost £5,000.
 The smaller stones cut from the original rough were purchased by Emperor Peter the Great of Russia for about £7,000.
-The large cushion-shaped brilliant-cut diamond weighing 140.64 carats (28.128 g) was called the Pitt diamond and turned out to be one of the most brilliant and finest diamonds in the history.
+The large cushion-shaped brilliant cut diamond weighing 140.615 carats (28.123 g) was called the Pitt Diamond and turned out to be one of the most brilliant and finest diamonds in history.
 It is the 7th largest D colour internally flawless diamond and the 2nd largest cushion-shaped D colour diamond in the world.

-Later, the Regent diamond was set in a crown for the coronation of Louis XV in 1723, and in a separate crown for the coronation Louis XVI in 1775.
+Later the Regent diamond was set in a crown for the coronation of Louis XV in 1723 and in a separate crown for the coronation of Louis XVI in 1775.
 The diamond was also used as an adornment on the hat of Marie Antoinette, the Queen of France.

-During the French Revolution, the French crown jewels, including the Regent diamond, the Sancy and the Hope diamond, were stolen from the royal treasury in Paris, 1792.
-Some of the jewels were later discovered, but the location of the Regent diamond remained a mystery until it was found in a Paris garret, hidden in a hole under the roof.
+During the French Revolution, the French crown jewels, including the Regent Diamond, the Sancy and the Hope Diamond, were stolen from the royal treasury in Paris, in 1792.
+Some of the jewels were later discovered, but the location of the Regent Diamond remained a mystery until it was found in a Paris garret, hidden in a hole under the roof.

 Modern History of the Regent Diamond

-After Napoleon was exiled to the island of Elba, his second wife Marie Louise of Austria, took the diamond back to Austria.
-Later, her father Emperor Francis I of Austria returned the Regent diamond to France where it again became the part of the French Crown Jewels.
+After Napoleon was exiled to the island of Elba, his second wife Marie Louise of Austria took the diamond back to Austria.
+Later her father, Emperor Francis I of Austria, returned the Regent Diamond to France, where it again became part of the French Crown Jewels.